vidishsirdesai/projects/README.md

     - `rm -r .venv`.

 ### Installing dependencies
-1. Once the virtual environment is created, create a `.txt` file named, `requirement.txt`.
+1. Once the virtual environment is created, create a `.txt` file named, `requirements.txt`.
 2. Add the names of the dependent (required) packages (libraries) that are required by the app to be functioning.
 The below is the list of packages that are required,
 ```
 flask
-pickle
-pandas
-scikit-learn
 ```
-3. Once the `requirement.txt` file is created with all the dependencies included as a part of the file, save the file and run `pip install -r requirements.txt` from the terminal.
+3. Once the `requirements.txt` file is created with all the dependencies included as a part of the file, save the file and run `pip install -r requirements.txt` from the terminal.
 4. `pip list` can be run to check if the installation of all the packages has been successful.

 ### Onion price predictor model